 Nicotine users self-titrate.
 That is, they know from the effects they feel whether they’re consuming too little or too much of the drug.
 It’s easy to know when you’re getting too much from the side effects you feel, similar to caffeine use.
 Rapid heartbeat, headache, and nausea will result from getting too much, and the nic user simply slows down or stops till the level becomes comfortable again.

 There is little risk in overdosing on nicotine through the usual delivery mechanisms.
-No smoker or vaper should keep consuming nicotine after getting a headache or becoming nauseous.
+No smoker or vaper would keep consuming nicotine after getting a headache or becoming nauseous.
 However, it is possible to overdose on nicotine by drinking a concentrated solution.
-The figure commonly quoted of 60 mg as a lethal dose comes from dubious 19th-century experiments, and has been largely debunked in recent nicotine studies.
-Prof. Bernd Mayer estimates 500 mg is a more likely quantity for an adult human.
+The commonly quoted 60 mg lethal dose comes from dubious 19th-century experiments, and has been largely debunked in recent literature.
+Prof. Bernd Mayer estimates 500 mg as a more likely minimum lethal dose for an adult human.

 That said, a much smaller dose could cause dangerous results for a child, as we described in a story last year.
-And in fact, in 2014 a child in New York state was killed by drinking from a bottle of powerful DIY nic (probably 100 mg/mL).
+And in fact, in 2014 a child in New York state was killed by drinking from a bottle of powerful DIY nicotine (probably 100 mg/mL, or 10 percent, strength).
 The biggest danger of vaping is open bottles of high-strength nicotine being left accessible to children.

-The question of nicotine addiction is almost hopelessly confused by the fact that most studies of nicotine dependence were for a long time studies of smokers.
-It’s a relatively recent thing that scientists have looked at how addictive nicotine is without the supercharged delivery of inhaled smoke.
+The question of nicotine addiction is almost hopelessly confused by the fact that most studies of nicotine dependence have been studies of smokers.
+It’s a relatively recent thing that scientists have studied nicotine’s addictive potential without the supercharged delivery of inhaled smoke.